Antenatal checks and tests

 During your pregnancy, you'll be offered a range of tests, including blood tests and ultrasound baby scans.

-These tests are designed to help make your pregnancy safer, check and assess the development and wellbeing of you and your baby, and screen for particular conditions.
+- check and assess the development and wellbeing of you and your baby

-You don't have to have any of the tests.
+You don't have to have any of the tests – it's your choice.
 However, it's important to understand the purpose of all tests so you can make an informed decision about whether to have them.
-Discuss this with your maternity team.
+You can discuss this with your maternity team.

 Weight and height checks in pregnancy

 You'll be weighed at your booking appointment, but you won't be weighed regularly during your pregnancy.
 Your height and weight are used to calculate your body mass index (BMI).